johno/pixyll/_posts/2015-04-28-how-I-found-the-cheapest-place-to-live-in-austin.md

 layout:    post
 title:     How I Found the Cheapest Place to Live in Austin
 date:      '2015-04-28T13:13:00-06:00'
-summary:   The full story of how I lived under $200 a month.
+summary:   The full story of how I lived on $200 a month.
 category:
 author:    max
 ---

 Hi guys!
 I've spent three months at Austin and wanted to share the interesting road to finding a steady home.
-In retrospective, I lived in 4 different locations and spent less than $200 overall.
-There are a lot of things I would have never thought possible to do just a couple months earlier, which makes me all the more exciting about what other misconceptions about the world I might have.
+In retrospective, I lived in 4 different locations and spent less than $200 in rent.
+There are a lot of things I would have never thought possible just a couple months earlier, which makes me all the more excited about what other misconceptions about the world I might have.
 Let's dive into the story:

 I jumped on a plane to Austin on January 9th.